NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Salt Mother.md

 abilities_mid:
   - name: ""
   - name: "Water Vulnerability"
     desc: "  Water rapidly degrades the spines that cover a salt stalker.
-A salt stalker immersed in water, stuck in a rain storm, or otherwise soaked is Slowed 1.\nSpells or effects that temporarily drench a salt stalker, such as _Hydraulic Push_ or a bucket of water, cause the salt stalker to become slowed 1 for 1d4 rounds.\nAs long as it is slowed in this way, a salt stalker cannot make spines Strikes."
+A salt stalker immersed in water, stuck in a rain storm, or otherwise soaked is [[Conditions/Slowed|Slowed 1]].\n\nSpells or effects that temporarily drench a salt stalker, such as _[[Spells/Hydraulic Push|Hydraulic Push]]_ or a bucket of water, cause the salt stalker to become slowed 1 for 1d4 rounds.\n\nAs long as it is slowed in this way, a salt stalker cannot make spines Strikes."

 attacks:
   - name: ""